John Peers: 2014

 Peers began the year with regular doubles partner Jamie Murray at the Brisbane International.
 The pair made it to the semifinals, before losing to Daniel Nestor and Mariusz Fyrstenberg in straight sets.
 Their next tournament was the Heineken Open.
 They made the quarterfinals before withdrawing from the tournament.
 At the Australian Open they were the 15th seeds (the first time they were a seeded pair in a Grand Slam tournament).
 They made the second round before losing to Raven Klaasen and Eric Butorac in straight sets.

 Peers played next at the 2014 ABN AMRO World Tennis Tournament with Julian Knowle while Jamie Murray was out with injury.
 The pair made it to the quarterfinals before losing to Julien Benneteau and Édouard Roger-Vasselin.
 Peers next played at the 2014 Open 13 with Jesse Huta Galung, but the pair lost in the first round.
 Peers next played at the 2014 Dubai Tennis Championships with previous partner Julian Knowle, but they lost in the first round.

-Peers next played the Indian Wells Open with regular partner Jamie Murraym but the pair lost in the first round to Benneteau and Roger-Vasselin.
+Peers next played the Indian Wells Open with regular partner Jamie Murray but the pair lost in the first round to Benneteau and Roger-Vasselin.
 They next played at the Sony Open Tennis but lost in straight sets to sixth seeds Daniel Nestor and Nenad Zimonjić.